-Callie Thorne‘s prickly, annoying and captain, who was in many ways a “mini-me” to Laura Diamond but in charge of the entire precinct had just become more than likable when she and Laura became friends in the pervious episodes.
+Callie Thorne‘s prickly, annoying and captain, who was in many ways a “mini-me” to Laura Diamond.
+However when she was put in charge of the entire precinct she became more than likable when she and Laura became friends in the previous episodes.

 Santiani offered to have Jake reassigned when things became difficult between her top detective and Broderick in an earlier episode.
 The captain also, even while disciplining Diamond, backed Laura after her sister’s boyfriend was killed.
 A lot of ink was spilt making Thorne’s character not only more acceptable but more human.

-Obviously this buildup was done to intensify the feelings of shock and upset when the tiny police captain was murdered.
-While this is understandable and a sign of good writing it is disappointing that in the followup to Santiani’s death by sniper bullet, the fallen cop is pushed to the background.
+Obviously this buildup was done to intensify the feelings of shock and upset when the tiny police captain is murdered.
+While this is understandable and a sign of good writing it is disappointing that in the follow up to Santiani’s death by sniper bullet, the fallen cop is pushed to the background.

-In The Mystery of the End of Watch Nancy Santiani’s death is “glossed over” as the threat is moved initially to Laura, as the intended target and then to Nancy’s son Justin when the boy is kidnapped by his father.
+Nancy Santiani’s Death is glossed over in The Mystery of the End of Watch.
+The threat is moved initially to Laura, as the intended target.
+It then moves on to Nancy’s son Justin when the boy is kidnapped by his father.
 The plot then allows a former abusive partner to make amends to his murdered wife.
 A woman whose death was almost directly caused by him.

 There was chance to see Louis Ozawa Changchien for a quick moment, or two, return as Jimmy Chun and Debby Ryan, as younger half-sister Lucy Diamond as carry-overs from last week’s episode.
 Both characters, Chun and Lucy, provide plot directions, were the former reveals that the “hit” was not on Diamond but Santiani and the latter prompts her big sister to seize the moment “by the balls.”